 Intuition is more certain and spontaneous, a deeper level of knowing that isn’t so constricted by conceptual framework.

-Energy Resonance Scanning is defined as “a mindful use of one’s ‘felt sense’ in order to tune-in to the various energy frequencies of people, places or things.”
+There are four types of Energy Resonance Evaluation (Scanning) that we use.
+They are defined as “a mindful use of one’s ‘felt sense’ in order to tune-in to the various energy frequencies of people, places or things.”
 Scanning is getting information within a specified conceptual framework and then getting the best answer within that context.
 You are trying to determine which concept resonates with the person’s energy.

 Intuition is comprised of: